deity-io/falcon-platform-docs/docs/platform/client/files.md

 Falcon Platform uses <a href="https://prettier.io/" target="_blank" rel="noreferrer noopener">Prettier</a> for code formatting.
 You can change the config in this file.

 ### public
-This folder is publically accessible.
+This folder is publicly accessible.
 You can use it for files such as `robots.txt`.

 ### src/App.js
 This file contains your app.
 Everything in Falcon Client starts here.
 A lot happens in this file including mapping components to routes.